Reviews You Can Rely On

 Contributions From: Liz Chamberlain & Hayley Thomas

-If you are on a tighter budget, we think you can't go wrong with the Osprey Daylite Carry-On.
-It's a quality pack that is durable, offers dedicated organization pockets, has a laptop compartment, and it costs about around half of much of the competition.
+The best bag for most travelers is the Cotopaxi Allpa.
+It's comfortable to carry and has an efficient internal organization system, making it easy to pack and live out of.
+If you are on a tighter budget, it's hard to go wrong with the Osprey Daylite Carry-On.
+It's a quality pack that is durable, offers dedicated organization pockets, has a laptop compartment, and costs around half of the higher-end bags.

 For travelers navigating smooth surfaces and bringing heavier items, we'd recommend a rolling carry-on instead.
-We also think that a great duffel bag can be the perfect companion for a road trip.
-If you want a handy counterpart for your larger bag, or a smaller option for daily commutes, try a laptop backpack.
-No matter how you get there, we can help you find the best travel bag for your needs.
+If you're not flying, a great duffel bag might be the perfect companion for a road trip.

 Top 16 Travel Backpacks